ke4roh/rpi-print-server/README.md

 ## Features

-- Static IP configuration for the printer network
+- Static IP configuration for the printer network via systemd-networkd
 - Minimal DHCP service using dnsmasq
 - CUPS setup with a shared queue
 - Samba sharing for Windows clients